 This is a ticketed event in The Fearrington Barn on Saturday, May 20th at 11am.

 The purchase of one copy of Testimony from McIntyre’s Books allows entry for two people.
-Purchase online here and pick up your book on the day of the event.
-Call 919.542.3030 with questions.

 Join us as one of America’s leading legal experts, Walter Dellinger, discusses with Scott Turow his latest novel, Testimony, which deals with the Bosnian War and the international criminal court.